Carlton Gamer: Compositional style

 [This] work opens with a long crescendo on the note A (for Alpha, ...) and soon erupts into a Big Bang of fascinating noises.
 The composer himself describes this piece as using "an externally imposed scheme to derive the duration of each section of the work, [based] upon the miniaturization of a geological time-scale formulated by recent scientific research."

-An evolutionary idea also informs Gamer's Choros, as described by Mark Arnest in the Colorado Springs Gazette Telegraph: In Part 1 of this work, Bios, the underlying program deals with the evolution of life; in Part 2, Choros, the evolution of humankind.
+An evolutionary idea also informed Gamer's Choros, as described by Mark Arnest in the Colorado Springs Gazette Telegraph: In Part 1 of this work, Bios, the underlying program deals with the evolution of life; in Part 2, Choros, the evolution of humankind.
 Bios employs phonemic choral Sprechstimme; Choros instantiates stages in the evolution of vocal polyphony from the Mediaeval era to the present.

-Nicholas Kenyon in The New Yorker characterizes Quietly, with feeling as "a diatonic piece of neo-Mendelssohnian rhapsody.
+Nicholas Kenyon in The New Yorker characterized Quietly, with feeling as "a diatonic piece of neo-Mendelssohnian rhapsody.
 It managed to sound fresh and new; an old language was used, for once, not with purely nostalgic intent."

-Music critic Gilbert Johns, quoted in the Colorado Springs Gazette Telegraph lauds Gamer's innovative approach to composition, which embraces atonalism and its 12-tone variation, known as serial music:
+Music critic Gilbert Johns, quoted in the Colorado Springs Gazette Telegraph lauded Gamer's innovative approach to composition, which embraces atonalism and its 12-tone variation, known as serial music:

 His technique is to rearrange ingeniously what he calls "little pitch cells" into melodic and harmonic entities.
 He thinks of himself as a composer who has internalized serial technique and given it his own voice...
 [Thus] he tries to create tonal-sounding music that is serially structured and that gives a richness to the listener's experience.